 Restaurants, bar, service

-La Veranda serves contemporary Italian cuisine under a glass roof overlooking the cloister, buffet breakfast until 11am, à la carte lunch and dinner.
+The Veranda serves contemporary Italian cuisine under a glass roof overlooking the cloister, buffet breakfast until 11am, à la carte lunch and dinner.
 The Foyer Bar offers cocktails and aperitifs in the frescoed salon, pianist some evenings.
-Room service 24/7, full menu available in room.
-No starred table, but careful execution and a popular terrace from the fine weather.
+24/7 room service, full menu available in-room.
+No starred table, but meticulous execution and a popular terrace from the first fine days.

 Highlights

-- 15th-century Franciscan cloister listed as historic monument
+- 15th-century Franciscan cloister listed as a historic monument

 - 18-metre indoor pool under original glass roof